Audi TT: Audi TT Offroad

 The Audi TT Offroad Concept was unveiled as an SUV concept version of the Audi TT at the 2014 Auto China.
 The SUV utilized a hybrid system coupled with the 2.0-litre TFSI Inline-4 engine producing a total of 304 kW and 479 lbft of torque.
 The SUV utilises a 6-speed dual clutch automatic transmission.
 The hybrid system consists of a 40 kW electric motor on the front axle and an 85 kW electric motor on the rear axle.
 In full EV mode, the vehicle uses the rear motor only; Hybrid and Sport modes utilise all three power sources, and all-wheel-drive traction is applied as needed.
 Performance figures include a 0–62 mph acceleration time of 5.2 seconds and an electronically limited top speed of 155 mph.
 The distinguishing features of the concept include matrix LED headlights and two new assistance systems: One that scans intersections for potentially dangerous situations, and a second that connects to a municipality's traffic-light system in order to recommend a perfect speed to reach the next light when it is green.
 The interior is relatively close to the TT's with leather upholstery from Italian fashion brand Poltrona Frau and features a high-tech TFT display in front of the driver populated with the information that would normally be projected onto a central, dash-mounted screen—i.e. navigation, entertainment.
 The trunk of the vehicle contains a 1:8 scale RC car as a souvenir.

 Marketing

-Due to Audi's heavy sponsorship of the Marvel Cinematic Universe, the TTS coupe made a cameo in Avengers: Age of Ultron and a convertible TTS was driven by Peter Parker in Spider-Man: Homecoming.
+Due to Audi's heavy sponsorship of the Marvel Cinematic Universe, the TTS coupe made a cameo in Avengers: Age of Ultron.
+A convertible TTS was also owned by Flash Thompson and driven by Peter Parker in Spider-Man: Homecoming.